-26. The success of SOLTI WORKS has resulted in significant copying of the creative content protected by Plaintiff's copyright registrations.
-Plaintiff has identified numerous fully interactive websites and marketplace listings on platforms such as eBay, WISH, Amazon, Alibaba, AliExpress, DHgate, etc. ("Infringing Websites" or "Infringing Webstores").
-Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell infringing products that violate Plaintiff's intellectual property rights in SOLTI WORKS ("Infringing Products") to consumers within the United States, including the State of Illinois.
+25. The success of the Seth Casteel Works has resulted in significant copying of the creative content protected by Plaintiff's copyright registrations.
+Plaintiff has identified numerous fully interactive websites hosted on various eCommerce sites.
+Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell infringing products that violate Plaintiff's intellectual property rights in the Seth Casteel Works ("Infringing Products") to consumers within the United States, including the State of Illinois.

-27. The Defendant Internet Stores intentionally conceal their identities and the full scope of their piracy operations in an effort to deter Plaintiff from learning Defendants' true identities and the exact interworking of Defendants' illegal operations.
-Through their operation of the Infringing Defendant Internet Stores, Defendants are directly and personally contributing to, inducing and engaging in the sale of Infringing Products as alleged, often times as partners, co-conspirators and/or suppliers.
+26. The Defendant Internet Stores intentionally conceal their identities and the full scope of their infringement operations in an effort to deter Plaintiff from learning Defendants' true identities and the exact interworking of Defendants' illegal operations.
+Through their operation of the infringing Defendant Internet Stores, Defendants are directly and personally contributing to, inducing and engaging in the sale of Infringing Products as alleged, often times as partners, co-conspirators and/or suppliers.
 Upon information and belief, Defendants are an interrelated group of infringers working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Infringing Products.

-28. Upon information and belief, at all times relevant hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of SOLTI WORKS, including its exclusive right to use and license such intellectual property and the goodwill associated therewith.
+27. Upon information and belief, at all times relevant hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of the Seth Casteel Works, including Plaintiff's exclusive right to use and license such intellectual property and the goodwill associated therewith.

-29. Defendants often go to great lengths to conceal their identities by often using multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
+28. Defendants often go to great lengths to conceal their identities by often using multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
 Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms using the identities listed in Schedule A to the Complaint, as well as other unknown fictitious names and addresses.
 Such Defendant Internet Store registration patterns are one of many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their massive pirating operation, and to avoid being shut down.

-30. The Infringing Products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the Infringing Products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
-The Defendant Internet Stores also include other notable common features, including use of the user name registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.
+29. The Infringing Products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the Infringing Products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
+The Defendant Internet Stores also include other notable common features, including use of the same Defendant Internet Store registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.

-31. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online infringers use a variety of other common tactics to evade enforcement efforts.
+30. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online infringers use a variety of other common tactics to evade enforcement efforts.
 For example, infringers like Defendants will often register new online marketplace accounts under new aliases once they receive notice of a lawsuit.
 Infringers also often move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring takedown demands sent by brand owners.
 Infringers also typically ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
-A 2019 U.S. Customs and Border Protection report on seizure statistics indicated that E-Commerce sales have contributed to large volumes of low-value packages imported into the United States.
-Department of Homeland Security,
+A 2020 U.S. Customs and Border Protection report on seizure statistics indicated that e-commerce sales have contributed to large volumes of low-value packages imported into the United States.
+U.S. Customs and Border Protection,